amblina/katacoda-scenarios/tutorial1/step5a.md

 #### Relative vs absolute paths

-So now you know that when you create a new folder with `mkdir` you are not only saying "create a new folder with this name" - you are specifying *WHERE* that folder should be i.e. "Create a new folder with this name in this location".
+So now you know that when you create a new folder with `mkdir` you are not only saying "create a new folder with this name" - you are specifying *where* that folder should be i.e. "Create a new folder with this name in this location".

 This is a good time to introduce the idea of **relative** and **absolute**